top of page

 So, what’s triggering your pigmentation?

-Here are some questions you need to ask yourself if you are to consider treating your pigmentation, bearing in mind the various factors.
+Here are some key questions you need to ask yourself if you're considering treating your pigmentation:

 Pigmentation… the tip of the iceberg